No-Rank Tensor Decomposition Using Metric Learning

 \subsection{Metric Learning Performance on Brain Connectivity Data}

+Unlike unsupervised baselines, the metric learning model leverages diagnostic labels during training to shape the embedding geometry.
 To evaluate metric learning framework on a complex, high-dimensional biomedical problem, we applied it to the Autism Brain Imaging Data Exchange (ABIDE) \cite{di2017enhancing} dataset.
 This dataset contains resting-state functional MRI (rs-fMRI) data from 871 subjects (403 with Autism Spectrum Disorder, ASD, and 468 typically developing controls).
 Each subject is represented by a $111 \times 111$ functional connectivity matrix, which are flattened and normalized to serve as input.
 The clinical labels (ASD vs. control) provide the semantic similarity relationships for guiding the metric learning process.

 We have implemented a comprehensive data augmentation and normalization pipeline for brain connectivity matrices to address the dual challenges of limited neuroimaging datasets and inter-subject variability.
 The approach begins with patient-wise normalization to standardize individual connectivity profiles while preserving relative network topology.
 For each patient's correlation matrix $\mathbf{C}_i \in \mathbb{R}^{N \times N}$, we apply Z-score normalization: $\mathbf{C}_i' = \frac{\mathbf{C}_i - \mu_i}{\sigma_i}$, where $\mu_i$ and $\sigma_i$ are the mean and standard deviation computed exclusively from the $i$-th patient's connectivity matrix.
 This ensures each subject's data is centered and scaled independently while maintaining the intrinsic structure of their functional brain networks.